 - Maple syrup to serve (optional)

-- Roll the sticks in the egg mixture quickly (do not soak them), shake off excess and place in pan.
-In my pan I can fit 8 sticks so I cook them in 2 batches.
+Roll the sticks in the egg mixture quickly (do not soak them), shake off excess and place in pan.
+Cook in 2 batches.

-- Melt remaining batter and cook the remaining french toast sticks.
+Melt remaining butter and cook the remaining french toast sticks.

 2. It is best to use a loaf so you can cut thick slices as the thicker the sticks are (and the staler the bread is), the stiffer the sticks are (ie. they won't flop when picked up using fingers).